Lunch / Dinner

 Kung Pao Shrimp Soup

 Thinking about Chinese takeout tonight?
-Make this soup instead.
+Make this spicy Kung Pao Shrimp Soup instead.
 It’s got the flavor and fiery “pow” of traditional kung pao, and goes from stovetop to bowl quickly.
 The only thing it lacks is the white paper box.

 Prepare Asian Broth.
 Cook noodles according to package directions (omit seasoning packet); drain and set aside.